neodigm/vue_voyagers/CONTRIBUTING.md

 > - Star the project
 > - Tweeter about it 🍰
 > - Refer this project in your project's readme
-> - Mention the project at local meetups and tell your friends/colleagues
+> - Mention the project at local meetups and tell your colleagues

 <!-- omit in toc -->
 ## Table of Contents